collectd/collectd.github.io/documentation/manpages/collectd-python.md

 **callback function**.
 This section also explains how to register **callback functions** with collectd.

-To enable a module, copy it to a place where Python can find it (i. e. a directory listed in **sys.path**) just as any other Python plugin and add an appropriate **Import** option to the configuration file.
+To enable a module, copy it to a place where Python can find it (i.Â e. a directory listed in **sys.path**) just as any other Python plugin and add an appropriate **Import** option to the configuration file.
 After restarting collectd you're done.